ibm-cloud-docs/event-notifications/en-slack-notification-template.md

 #### Base64 Encoding
 {: #en-encoding}

 To include JSON blocks in the template, they need to be encoded in base64 format.
-This ensures that the data is transmitted safely and can be decoded accurately when rendering the notification message.
+This helps ensure that the data is transmitted safely and can be decoded accurately when rendering the notification message.

 ##### Example Create Template Usage:
 {: #en-slack-template-example}